NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/timezonecapture.png" alt="Time zone capture"></div>

 When this tool is activated a settings dialog box is displayed.
-Here you can choose whether to diplays just the time zone, time zone offset, or both the time zone and it's offset.
+Here you can choose whether to displays just the time zone, time zone offset, or both the time zone and it's offset.
 The time zone offset requires a date to be specified.
 Clicking on the map copies this information to the clipboard.

 ## <img src="images/sun.svg" width=24 height=24 alt="Add Sun Attributes"> Add Sun Attributes
 This is a point layer processing tool that for a given date, calculates the time of dawn, sunrise, noon, sunset, and dusk and adds them to the attribute table and creates a new layer.